HackYourFuture/Node.js/week2/README.md

 1. What is Representational State Transfer (REST)?
 2. What is Hypertext Transfer Protocol (HTTP)?
 3. What is a CRUD application?
+4. What is a web API?
 4. What is a RESTful API?

 ## 1. What is Representational State Transfer (REST)?

+The world of REST consists of two things: resources and actions.

+A resource can be any object, real or imaginary.
+In Instagram for example, a resource can be a user, a photo, a hashtag.
+REST offers a way a way to expose information about its resources.
+For example, for Instagram the state of a user (the resource), contains the user's name, the number of posts that user posted on Instagram so far, how many followers they have, and more.
+Resource have names e.g. *users*, *photos* and *hashtags* and each individual object in resource has an identifier.
+For example the *user* have a username.

+REST also enables clients to take actions on those resources, such as create new resources (i.e. create a new user) or change existing resources (i.e. edit a post).

+It means when a the server will *transfer* to the client a *representation* of the *state* of the requested resource.

+If this seems very abstract to you, don't worry, REST is a concept, an idea.
+During the lecture we will use the concepts from REST such as resources and operations to build great applications.

 Building software is like building houses: architecture is everything.
 The design of each part is just as important as the utility of it.
 REST is a specific architectural style for web applications.
 It serves to organise code in **predictable** ways.